DazRisk was founded by Peter N.C. Davies in 2009.

 Peter joined Bankers Trust as a trader, including starting a New York-based international bond desk.
 This was the first such multi-currency, multi-asset book of any major bank or investment bank in New York.
 The need for multi-asset analytics and a multi-currency portfolio led him to learn programming and to develop his own bond calculators and portfolio system.
 It then became clear in 1983 that a full multi-currency and multi-asset risk model was needed.
 His ability to understand how technology could be used to transform the business led to his moving to the newly-created front-office technology group as one of three senior managers who developed the next generation of global trading systems for the bank.

-He joined Merrill Lynch Capital Markets as co-head of US Government securities, foreign exchange and foreign bonds.
-There he was responsible for all non-trading activities including technology, risk management, credit, technology, operations and regulatory relations as one of two Executive Vice Presidents for the Merrill Lynch International Bank group.
+He joined Merrill Lynch Capital Markets as co-head of global government securities, mortgage-backed securities and foreign exchange.
+There he was responsible for all non-trading activities including risk management, credit, technology, operations, planning and regulatory relations as one of two Executive Vice Presidents for the Merrill Lynch International Bank group worldwide.

 Risk Management Companies